-Embed effective risk management, considering both opportunities and threats, throughout the organisation
+4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board has overall responsibility for establishing and maintaining sound risk management and internal control systems, and for the monitoring of these systems to ensure that they are effective and fit for purpose.
-The Audit Committee provides support to the Board in this regard and oversees the monitoring process.
-Further information on the risk management and internal control system is set out in the Audit Committee report on pages 44-46.
+The Audit Committee provides support to the Board in this regard and overseas the monitoring process.
+Further information on the risk management and internal control system is set out in the Audit Committee report on page 25.

 The Directors have carried out a robust assessment of the principal risks facing the Group and how these risks could affect the business, financial condition or operations of the Group.
-The explanation of these principal risks, including how they are being mitigated, can be found on pages 20 to 23.
+The explanation of these principal risks, including how they are being mitigated, can be found on pages 12 to 13.